 Arizona — rising

-Arizona famously went “blue” last November, narrowly voting for new President Joseph R. Biden Jr. instead of his predecessor, President Donald J. Trump.
+Arizona famously went “blue” last November, narrowly voting for President Joe Biden instead of his predecessor, President Donald J. Trump.
 But lost in that drama was the fact that voters in Arizona opted to raise their taxes.